writethedocs/www/docs/conf/atlantic/2023/writing-day.rst

 We use `Codeberg Pages <https://docs.codeberg.org/codeberg-pages/>`_ to host our website, learn more about `Codeberg <https://codeberg.org/>`_.

-We want to empower other small volunteer organizations to use Codeberg Pages.
+We want to empower other small volunteer organizations to use Codeberg Page, which is a free, open source software (FOSS) collaboration platform.
 We recognize that other volunteer organization in our industry may have a volunteers with a wide variety of backgrounds and technical experience.
-Our mission for Writing Day is to create a more beginner-friendly version of the Codeberg Pages documentation to inspire these volunteers to create sustainable and maintainable sites for their organizations.
+Our mission for Writing Day is to create a beginner-friendly version of the Codeberg Pages documentation to inspire these volunteers to create sustainable and maintainable sites for their organizations.